PantalonOrange/SendObjects-IBMi/README.md

 ## Update 26.9.2018
-Now it supports TLS/SSL to send and recieve data using IBM's GSK.
+Now supports TLS/SSL to send and recieve data using IBM's GSK.